Autumn Migration at Spurn Point Nature Reserve

 Curlew on the Humber EstuaryCurlew on the Humber estuary

-Crossing the road, we climbed the bank to the Sea Watching Hide.
-I was lucky enough this time to see a Short Eared Owl fly past close to shore.
+We then turned left towards The Warren, where we saw a late Hobby, a bird of prey similar to the Peregrine.
+Crossing the road, we revisited the Sea Watching Hide, where I was lucky enough to see a Short Eared Owl fly past close to shore.

-Walking along the cliffs, my next bird sighting was a beautiful Wheatear.
+As we walked along the cliffs, I spotted a beautiful Wheatear.

 Wheatear on cliff